blenq/pagio/pagio/docs/stmt_caching.rst

 the result format not set, pagio will use the Simple Query protocol.
 This is necessary to accommodate for a possible multi-statement command text.
 The Simple Query protocol supports only TEXT result format.
-When a single statement is executed multiple times and prepared server side, it will start using the Extended Query protocol.
+When a single statement is executed multiple times, it will start using the Extended Query protocol.
 The Extended Query protocol will set the result format to BINARY by default if not explicitly set otherwise by the caller, for performance reasons.